Toxic Contaminant Fate and Transport

 Non-Cohesive Bedload Transport

-EFDC+ has added the ability to simulate toxics transport, due to bedload, for both the original sediment transport module and the SEDZLJ module.
+With EFDC+, you can now simulate toxics transport due to bedload, for both the original sediment transport module and the SEDZLJ module.